 The primary effect your body is going to feel is alertness.
 You are going to be much more focused, we grant you that.
 But at what cost?
 The usual effects of a pre-workout supplement include an improved physiological answer to the training stimulus.
 Increased heart rate, perspiration rate, and muscle work output.
 The drawback is that this state of alertness is taxing on the organism.
 So while you might feel great in the first roll, every subsequent roll is going to be tougher and tougher.
 The side effect is that once you start getting tired, you’ll be much more tired, much faster than before.

 All these stimulants release dopamine which is the feel-good neurotransmitter.
 It tells our brains that we’re doing something right even if our bodies disagree.
 In this instance, listening to your body is a wise choice.

 So, let’s look at what stimulants actually do to your body.
 Mind you, you get a huge dose of a few of them per pre-workout dose, so the effects are likely exaggerated.

-Stimulants simply make you feel energetic they do not provide you with energy per say.
+Stimulants simply make you feel energetic they do not provide you with energy per se.
 Most of them basically act as blocks to certain neurotransmitters which helps you stay more alert.
 Physiologically, they do not help you create nor burn energy more efficiently.
-Another thing to consider is that your metabolism gets used to processing them, even if the doses are unreasonable high to start with.
+Another thing to consider is that your metabolism gets used to processing them, even if the doses are unreasonably high to start with.